 It’s a Fort Worth holiday tradition to cruise through this historic neighborhood with the family to enjoy the many decorated homes and light shows, and you obviously can’t miss that.

 Wondering where to stay in Fort Worth?
-If you would like to stay in a quaint apartment near many restaurants and coffee shops, you might want to check out this Airbnb loft, which is within walk distance of Magnolia Street.
+If you would like to stay in a quaint apartment near many restaurants and coffee shops, you might want to check out this one-bedroom Vrbo, which is within walk distance of Magnolia Street.

 Christmas in Austin is the holiest and jolliest it can be!